 Further research and analyses in this area are needed both at National and European level.
 Collaboration among interested countries at EU level is envisaged to achieve methodological developments.

 The general guidelines can be considered as a first step towards the development of generalized tools for the methodological design of countries’ own strategies.
+The guidelines comprise of a number of design choices and specifications.
+It would be very valuable to make an inventory of how the ESS NSI’s make these choices and whether there is common ground to harmonize some of the choices.

 Case management systems